bitformat

 * The `Format` class provides a way to define a binary format using a simple and flexible syntax.

-* A wide array of data types is supported with no arbitrary restrictions on length.
+* A wide array of data types is supported, with no arbitrary restrictions on length.

 > [!NOTE]

-> To see what been added, improved or fixed, and also to see what's coming in the next version, see the [release notes](https://github.com/scott-griffiths/bitformat/blob/main/release_notes.md).
+> To see what has been added, improved or fixed, and also to see what's coming in the next version, see the [release notes](https://github.com/scott-griffiths/bitformat/blob/main/release_notes.md).

-## Documentation :book:
+## Documentation

 * [The bitformat documentation](https://bitformat.readthedocs.io/en/latest/) includes a full reference for the library.